SiaFoundation/siad/doc/api/index.html.md

 **starttime** | date, RFC 3339 time
 Time at which the download was initiated.

-**totaldatatransfered** | bytes
+**totaldatatransferred** | bytes
-The total amount of data transfered when downloading the file.
+The total amount of data transferred when downloading the file.
 This will eventually include data transferred during contract + payment negotiation, as well as data from failed piece downloads.